 Park Point Recreation Area, 5000 Minnesota Ave, Duluth, MN 55802

 The shocking cold of Lake Superior is relentless almost year-round, making a traditional trip to the beach more about wading and splashing than swimming.
 To get your feet wet take Lake Avenue South over the iconic Aerial Lift Bridge and continue down the skinny spit of land until you reach Park Point Recreation Area.
 Here you’ll find plenty of pristine beach, a beach house, and a playground.
 Can you take the chill?

 Park Point beach is open and guarded daily during the summer months.
 There is no admission fee.

 Depending on the size of your family, the Great Lakes Aquarium can be a splurge, but it’s a swell way to entertain a wide range of ages – especially if the fickle summer weather in Duluth forces you indoors.
 Our family enjoys the large, two-story tank of alien Great Lakes fish and getting hands-on with the dive cam.
 The kids can’t resist the otters splashing around in a beautiful rocky replica of their natural habitat.
+Featured animals include many different species of amphibians, reptiles, and fish.
 Our toddler has had a great time exploring nooks and crannies designed just for her: a bear’s den, a forest treehouse, a tank of fish she can touch.
 There are many interactive exhibits throughout the outdoorsy space, perfect for curious little hands.